2 1/2 cups (350g) all purpose gluten free flour (I used Better Batter)

 1 1/4 teaspoons xanthan gum (omit if your blend already contains it)

-3 tablespoons (38g) whole grain teff
+3 tablespoons (38g) whole grain teff, whole or ground into a flour

 1/2 cup + 1 tablespoon (68 g) certified gluten free oat flour (I just grind old fashioned gluten free rolled oats into a powder)